 3. Using the letters ea is a common way of spelling the long /e/ sound.

 4. Sometimes the long /e/ sound is spelled with an e in the middle of the word and an e at the end of the word in a silent e or magic e form.
 These words are normally, but not always, more than one syllable long.

-5. In the case of ie words, the well known ‘i before e except after c‘ spelling rule can apply to long /e/ sounds.
+5. In the case of ie words, the well-known ‘i before e except after c‘ spelling rule can apply to long /e/ sounds.
 Numerous exceptions to this rule include weird, either, leisure, and seize.

 7. You’re probably familiar with these proper names that are spelled with the digraph ae and have a long /e/ pronunciation:

 Here are some long /e/ words that have ae variant spellings: